- Your consent.

 We take appropriate technical and organizational safeguards to protect PII from theft, other loss, misuse, and any unauthorized access, copying, collection, use, disclosure, alteration, forgery, destruction or technical errors.
 We follow generally accepted standards to protect the PII submitted to us, both during transmission and once we receive it.
 No method of transmission over the Internet, or method of electronic storage, is 100% secure, however.

 Therefore, we cannot guarantee its absolute security.

 We retain your PII as long as needed to provide you Services.
-Even if you only use our Services when looking for a new job every few years, we will retain your information and keep your profile open until you decide to close your account and notify us to delete your information.
+Even if you only use our Services when looking for a new job occasionally, we will retain your information and keep your profile open until you decide to close your account and notify us to delete your information or you have been inactive longer than our record retention policies.
 Additionally, we will retain and use PII as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.

-We will not sell or license your personal information.
-We may disclose your personal information to third parties in the following limited circumstances:
+We will not sell or license your PII.
+We may disclose your PII to third parties in the following limited circumstances: